Serializing states | laravel-model-states | Spatie

 ]);

-The state value will still be saved as paid
+The state value will still be saved as `paid` in the database.

 There's one caveat if you're using custom names: you'll need to make sure they can be resolved back from the database.
 In order to do so, the package requires you to keep the abstract state class and its concrete implementations together in the same directory, which allows them to be resolved automatically.